 Community education is offered on a donation-basis and a sliding scale basis, depending on an individual’s ability to pay.
 Please see your event description to see which tuition rate is listed for your event.
-Some workshops, classes, or discussions are donation-based, while half-day workshops (4 hours) on hard-skills are $15 to $45 and full-day hard-skills workshops are $25 to $85.
+Some workshops, classes, or discussions are donation-based, while half-day workshops (4 hours) on hard-skills are $25 to $50 in advance when you register, and $30 to $55 day of the event, and full-day hard-skills workshops are $45 to $90.

 We really appreciate people offering as much as they are able, so that we can continue to offer these learning opportunities to the public.
 However, if an individual doesn’t have the funding and the course is already filled to meet expenses, we can offer scholarships on a case-by-case basis.
 Please request a scholarship by submitting a description of your circumstances on our Community Education Registration page.

 During the summer months, our workshop programming slows down due to low participation.
 We will be hosting a few workshops during the warm sunny months, but our regular programming runs from October to April.